It’s a new year and a new chance for each green business to make environmental progress.

 The Report also points out a continued loss of biodiversity across the planet, the loss of fisheries of marine ecosystems, and the growth of water stress as it’s predicted over half of the world’s population will live in water-stressed regions by 2050.

-These are sobering, and sometimes frightening, truths but it’s not over yet and there’s much more to be done.
+These are sobering, and sometimes frightening, truths but it’s not over yet and there’s much more to be done, in the sustainable business world and beyond.